slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The truth will set you free, but first it will piss you off."
 -- Gloria Steinem [1934]*

-> *"I never lie because I don't fear anyone.
-You only lie when you're afraid."
+> *"I never lie because I don’t fear anyone.
+You only lie when you’re afraid."
 -- John Gotti [1940]*

 > *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."